How Much Does a Walk-in Bath Cost?

 Walk-In Bath Extra Feature Prices

-The table below shows how much some common extra features cost to get installed in a walk-in bath.
+The table below shows how much some common extra features cost to install with a walk-in bath.

 Motorised Seat Addition £1,550 - £1,750